metricMastersData/DSP_Project/README.md

 #### Features/Columns in the Dataset
 This dataset contains following feautures:
+- `IATA`: The IATA code of the airport (categorical, e.g., 'Denver Inti', 'Adams').
 - `AIRPORT`: The name of the airport (categorical, e.g., 'Denver Inti', 'Adams').
 - `CITY`: The city of the airport (categorical, e.g., 'Denver', 'Little Rock').
 -  `STATE`: The state of the airport (categorical, e.g., 'CO', 'AR').